-- a) Provident Fund & Pension Fund: Company has contributed Rs.
-13.46 lakhs (USD 0.16 Lakhs) (Previous Year Rs.
-3.48 lakhs (USD 0.04 Lakhs)) towards Provident Fund and Rs.
-1.59 lakhs (USD 0.02 Lakhs) (Previous Year Rs.
-0.60 lakhs (UDS 0.01 Lakhs)) towards Pension Fund during the year ended March 31, 2024 to Employee Provident Fund Organisation. - b) Gratuity: The company provides for gratuity for employees as per Payment of Gratuity Act, 1972.
-Employees who are in continuous service for a period of 5 years are eligible for gratuity, The amount of Gratuity is payable on retirement/termination of the emplyee's last drawn basic salary per month multiplied for the number of years of service.
+a) Provident Fund: Company has contributed Rs.
+3.48 lakhs (USD 0.04 Lakhs) (previous year Rs.
+1.73 lakhs (USD 0.02 Lakhs)) towards Provident Fund during the year ended March 31, 2023 to Employee Provident Fund Organisation.

+b) Gratuity.
+The company provides for gratuity for employees as per Payment of Gratuity Act, 1972.
+Employees who are in continuous service for a period of 5 years are eligible for gratuity.
+The amount of Gratuity is payable on retirement/termination of the employee's last drawn basic salary per month multiplied for the number of years of service.
 The gratuity plan is a non funded plan and the company makes provision on the basis of Actuarial Valuation.

-Balance Sheet
+A Balance Sheet